-Sec.
-31. Personal Effects. - A seafarer may bring a reasonable number of articles for personal use on board the ship; Provided, that this shall not inconvenience the ship or cargo or pose any risk on board the ship.
-If the seafarers' personal effects are lost or damaged as a result of shipwreck, loss or stranding, abandonment of the vessel, or as a result of fire, flooding, collision, or piracy, the shipowner shall reimburse him/her for said loss or damage, subject to limits prescribed by existing rules and regulations, unless a higher limit is provided under the existing CBA, but in no case lower than international standards.

-Sec.
-32. Social Welfare Benefits. - Without prejudice to established policy, CBA, or other applicable social agreement, all seafarers shall be members of, and receive the benefits conferred by, the Overseas Workers Welfare Administration (OWWA), Social Security System (SSS), Employees' Compensation and State Insurance Fund, PhilHealth, HDMF, or Pag-IBIG Fund, and other applicable social protection laws, rules and regulations, as may now or hereafter be created in favor of Filipino workers and/or OFWs.

-Sec.
-33. Sick Leave and Sickness Benefits During Public Health Emergencies. - A seafarer who has contracted an illness or disease during public health emergencies, such as epidemics or pandemics, while in transit, or is under quarantine, shall be entitled to paid sick leave and sickness benefits until the seafarer joins the vessel.

-Sec.
-34. Anti-Harassment and Bullying Policies On Board Ships. - Shipowners shall ensure protection to seafarers with policies and accessible procedures to address harassment and bullying on board ships.
+1 Sec.
+29. Remittance of Wages Shipowners shall provide the appropriate 2 facilities and assistance to the seafarer to enable the seafarer to remit his/her wages to 3 his/her designated allotee/s in the Philippines through any authorized Philippine 4 bank or financial Intermediary; Provided, that such allotment shall not be less than 5 eighty percent (80%) of the seafarer's monthly basic salary.
+6 Sec.
+30. Limitations on Wage Deductions A deduction from the seafarer's wages 7 shall not be made without his/her written consent unless the deduction is provided 8 for in the contract of employment and/or is authorized by law.
+9 Sec.
+31. Personal Effects A seafarer may bring a reasonable number of articles 10 for personal use on board the ship; Provided, that this shall not inconvenience the ship 11 or cargo or pose any risk on board the ship.
+If the seafarers' personal effects are lost or 12 damaged as a result of shipwreck, loss or stranding, abandonment of the vessel, or as 13 a result of fire, flooding, collision, or piracy, the shipowner shall reimburse him/her 14 for said loss or damage, subject to limits prescribed by existing rules and regulations, 15 unless a higher limit is provided under the existing CBA, but in no case lower than 16 international standards.
+17 Sec.
+32. Social Welfare BenefitsWithout prejudice to established policy, CBA, or 18 other applicable social agreement, all seafarers shall be members of, and receive the 19 benefits conferred by, the Overseas Workers Welfare Administration (OWWA), Social 20 Security System (SSS), Employees' Compensation and State Insurance Fund, 21 PhilHealth, Home Development Mutual Fund (Pag-IBIG Fund), and other applicable 22 social protection laws, rules and regulations, as may now or hereafter be created in 23 favor of Filipino workers and/or OFWs.
+24 Sec.
+33. Sick Leave and Sickness Benefits During Public Health Emergencies A 25 seafarer who has contracted an illness or disease during public health emergencies, 26 such as epidemics or pandemics, while in transit, or is under quarantine, shall be 27 entitled to paid sick leave and sickness benefits until the seafarer joins the vessel.
+28 Sec.
+34. Anti-Harassment and Bullying Policies On Board Ships Shipowners shall 29 ensure protection to seafarers with policies and accessible procedures to address 30 harassment and bullying on board ships.
+31 CHAPTER VIII

-CHAPTER VIII